Types of Bees That Make Honey

 Among the thousands of species of bees in the world, each have specific characteristics that define them.
 One unique feature shared by a small number is the ability to make honey.
-One of the most common honey bee facts is their honey production.
-But, do all bees make honey?
-Indeed, they do not.
-Only the honey bees makes enough honey for us to harvest.
+One of the most well known facts about honey bees is their production of large amounts of honey.
+But what about the other thousands of members of this insect family, do all bees make honey?

-Honey bees are from the genus Apis.
-This scientific classification includes a diverse group of bees that includes, those that nest in cavities, dwarf bees and giant honey bees.
+This scientific classification includes a diverse group of insects that includes, those that nest in cavities, dwarf bees and giant honey bees.

 Most of these insects originated in southeast Asia.
 And, all of them are social insects that live in colonies and make honey.

 The most well-known honey producing bee is the European Honey Bee (also called Western Honey Bee).

 There are several races or types of bees within this group.
 All of them make and store honey.